EXPLAINER-Why is OPEC+ cutting oil output?

-LONDON, May 30 (Reuters) - OPEC and its allies, including Russia, meet in Vienna on June 4 to decide on their output policy.

-The group, known as OPEC+, agreed on April 2 to increase crude oil production cuts to 3.66 million barrels per day (bpd) or 3.7% of global demand, after several members pledged unilateral cuts.
+LONDON, June 5 (Reuters) - The Organization of the Petroleum Exporting Countries and allies including Russia, a group known as OPEC+ which pumps around 40% of the world's crude, agreed on a new oil output deal on Sunday.

+Saudi Arabia, the group's biggest producer, will make a deep cut to its output in July on top of a broader OPEC+ deal to limit supply into 2024 as the group faces flagging oil prices.

-The surprise announcement helped to push up prices by about $9 a barrel to above $87 per barrel over the days followed, but Brent prices since lost those gains.
+A surprise announcement by OPEC+ in April to deepen production cuts helped to raise prices by about $9 a barrel to above $87 per barrel in the days followed.

+Yet benchmark crude prices have shed those gains since, with Brent futures LCOc1 on Monday trading at just under $78 a barrel.
 O/R

+On Sunday, in addition to extending the existing OPEC+ cuts of 3.66 million barrels per day (bpd), the group agreed to reduce overall production targets from January 2024 by a further 1.4 million bpd to a combined output of 40.46 million bpd.

 Here are the main reasons why OPEC+ cut output: